-- Vlogs and social media stories are great ways to show brand personality and create a personal connection with your audience.
+- Vlogs and social media stories are great ways to show brand personality, educate your audience and create a personal connection with your community

-- User-generated content is the most trusted form of online content.
+- User-generated content is rated as the most authentic, trustworthy form of online content

 Live video skyrocketed in importance in 2020 as the pandemic put a halt on in-person events and experiences.
 It emerged as an essential way for startups and larger brands to continue connecting with consumers, and today our outlook on what kind of content is “streamable” has been totally transformed.

 Live video is being used by everyone from influencers promoting products to music artists holding virtual concerts to Broadway companies streaming full-length productions.

 For content marketers, live video should be at the top of the list of video marketing trends to follow in 2023.
 Even as life is getting back to normal, consumer demand for live video content isn’t going away — it’s growing.